-Frederick Meredith (senior) was born in 1763 in Denham, England, according to later records.
-There is some speculation as to whether he was born in Dinham, Ludlow, Shropshire or Denham, Buckinghamshire, England.
+Frederick Meredith (senior) was born in 1763 in Denham (England?
+Wales?), according to the 1788 Muster.
+There is speculation as to whether he was born in Dinham, Wales, or in Shropshire or in Denham, Buckinghamshire, England.
 His parentage is unknown.

 On the 13th of May 1787 Frederick, left Portsmouth, England, as a free settler, aboard the “Scarborough” as part of the First Fleet.